johnHackworth/SeedJs/README.md

 b) Integrated with BackboneJs

-Just include seed.js or seed.min.js just after your backbone requires...
+Just include <a href="https://raw.github.com/johnHackworth/SeedJs/master/bin/seed.js">seed.js</a> or <a href="https://raw.github.com/johnHackworth/SeedJs/master/bin/seed.js">seed.min.js</a> just after your backbone requires...
 SeedJs will bind itself to Backbone models and (partially*) to backbone views.

 After that, you only have to make your backbone models descend from SeedModel instead from Backbone.Model, and you'll have all the power from Seed on your backbone code.